expo/expo/docs/pages/versions/v36.0.0/react-native/panresponder.md

 title: PanResponder
 ---

 `PanResponder` reconciles several touches into a single gesture.
-It makes single-touch gestures resilient to extra touches, and can be used to recognize simple multi-touch gestures.
+It makes single-touch gestures resilient to extra touches, and can be used to recognize basic multi-touch gestures.

 By default, `PanResponder` holds an `InteractionManager` handle to block long-running JS events from interrupting active gestures.